-The test event was deemed a success and as such the Government have announced that there are plans in place for 21,000 supporters to be able to attend the FA Cup final between Chelsea and Leicester on May 15 – a step closer to full capacity venues.
+The test event was deemed a success and as such the Government allowed 21,000 supporters to be able to attend the FA Cup final between Chelsea and Leicester on May 15.

-Plans are still being put into place for the Wimbledon tennis tournament, which starts in London on June 28.
-All England Lawn Tennis Club Chief Executive, Sally Bolton, told the BBC that the venue was awaiting Government guidance, but the hope is that 25% capacity could be possible.
-Measures have been put in place, such as mandating that all players stay in hotels, rather than rent private properties, for the duration of the tournament and there will be fines in place for breaching COVID regulations.
+Wimbledon tennis tournament, which started in London on June 28, is set to have capacity crowds at both the mens and women’s finals.
+All England Lawn Tennis Club Chief Executive, Sally Bolton, had earlier told the BBC that measures have been put in place, such as mandating that all players stay in hotels, rather than rent private properties, for the duration of the tournament and there will be fines in place for breaching COVID regulations.